w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 ## Data Ownership

-In web3, ownership is achieved through cryptography.
-Each user has a digital identity bound to a set of cryptographic keys usually based on the public key cryptographic scheme, i.e. the famous **public and private key pair**.
+In web3, ownership is achieved and validated through cryptography.
+Each user has a digital identity bound to a set of cryptographic keys usually based on the public key cryptographic scheme, i.e., the famous **public and private key pair**.

 Users onboarding into the web3 must generate a key pair.
 The public key is the identity that can be